-5. Setoff Rights
+Setoff Rights

-Setoff Rights 5.1.
-Contractual Setoff Rights are appropriate where supplier and customer are engaged in multiple transactions, and supplier and buyer have mutual payment obligations (i.e., where supplier regularly sells to and buys from customer).
+5.1.
+Contractual Setoff Rights may be appropriate where supplier and customer are engaged in multiple transactions with purchases being made by both parties from the other, and supplier and buyer have mutual payment obligations (i.e., where supplier regularly sells to and buys from customer).